 About National University

 National University is among the largest private nonprofit universities in California and is one of just six universities in California — and the only one in San Diego County — to be designated as a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and Department of Homeland Security.
-Dedicated to making lifelong learning opportunities accessible to a diverse population of students, National University offers more than 100 graduate and undergraduate degrees, on-site and online, including master’s and bachelor’s degrees in cybersecurity and 23 teacher credentials.
+Dedicated to making lifelong learning opportunities accessible to a diverse population of students, National University offers more than 100 graduate and undergraduate degrees, in-person and online, including master’s and bachelor’s degrees in cybersecurity and 23 teacher credentials.